wagiminator/ATtiny13-TinyRemote/README.md

 ![PWM.png](https://github.com/wagiminator/ATtiny13-TinyRemote/blob/master/documentation/TinyRemote_PWM.png)

+The message is modulated by toggling the pin of the IR LED to input or output.
+Setting the pin to output enables the PWM on this pin and sends a burst of the carrier wave.
+Setting the pin to input turns off the LED completely.
+The NEC protocol uses pulse distance encoding, which means a data bit is defined by the time between the bursts.
+A "0" bit is a 562.5us burst (LED on: 38kHz PWM) followed by a 562.5us space (LED off), a "1" bit is a 562.5us burst followed by a 1687.5us space.

 IR message starts with a 9ms leading burst followed by a 4.5ms space.
 Afterwards 4 data bytes are transmitted, least significant bit first.
-A "0" bit is a 562.5us burst followed by a 562.5us space, a "1" bit is a 562.5us burst followed by a 1687.5us space.
 A final 562.5us burst signifies the end of the transmission.
 The four data bytes are in order:
 - the 8-bit address for the receiving device,
 - the 8-bit logical inverse of the address,
 - the 8-bit command and